thomas-hervey/microfrontends/docs/getting-started.md

 In the root directory of your project, you can run the following scripts:

--   `pnpm dev`: Start the development server.
+-   `yarn dev`: Start the development server.
--   `pnpm build`: Build the entire application.
+-   `yarn build`: Build the entire application.
--   `pnpm clean`: Clean build artifacts and dependencies.
+-   `yarn clean`: Clean build artifacts and dependencies.
--   `pnpm lint`: Run linting checks for the project.
+-   `yarn lint`: Run linting checks for the project.
--   `pnpm format`: Automatically format your code using Prettier.
+-   `yarn format`: Automatically format your code using Prettier.
--   `pnpm changeset`: Manage versioning and releases using Changesets.
+-   `yarn changeset`: Manage versioning and releases using Changesets.

 Explore the Apps and Packages
 -----------------------------